can-cali/can-cali/README.md

 * 🚀 Former Engine Cycle Software Engineer at **PoliTO Rocket Team**
 * 🎓 BSc in Computer Engineering from Politecnico di Torino
 * 📍 Based in Turin, Italy
-* 🔎 Open to graduate and junior opportunities in backend, systems, embedded, and general software engineering
+* 🔎 Open to graduate and junior opportunities in backend, systems, embedded, general software engineering and cybersecurity.

 ## Technical Skills